millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide400.md

 - Deployment Type: Choose Basic, which uses the least resources and is typical for development and test.
 - SSH Public Key: You can use an existing key or create a new one.
 Refer to the BDCS-CE or OEHCS documentation for more about working with SSH keys.
 - Number of Nodes: Choose 1 for this lab.
 - Compute Shape: Choose the smallest shape as that is all that is needed for this lab.
+It defaults to OC2M, but you can choose OC1M for this journey.
 - Enable Rest Access: You can leave it unchecked as you don't need REST access in this lab.

 ![](images/400/OEHCSplatform.gif)